sygmaprotocol/docs/docs/01-introduction/04-Governance/03-substrate-multisig.md

 ## Substrate Protocol Administration

 Administration of the Sygma protocol on Substrate is currently handled by a consortium of early contributors, and will be extended to other network operators over the coming weeks.
-The Sygma protocol on Substrate is currently administered by the following set of multi-signature accounts (Multisigs):
+The Sygma protocol on Substrate is currently administered on two networks, Phala and Khala, by the following set of multi-signature accounts (Multisigs):

 ### Administrative Multisigs